 Mobile weather stations are installed onboard the two tourist vessels MS Bard and MS Polargirl.
 Both ships follow similar, semi-regular routes from Longyearbyen to Barentsburg and Pyramiden.
 Equipped with an internal compass and GPS module, the stations automatically correct the wind speed and wind direction measurements for heading and speed of the ships.
-With the boat season being restricted to late spring, summer and early autumn, we expect operation, and therefore also data availability, approximately from the beginning of April until mid October.
+With the boat season being restricted to late spring, summer and early autumn, data is available approximately from the beginning of April until mid October.

 Both stations send real-time data as long as there is cellular network coverage.
 The latest data can be accessed here: